About James A. Batchelor

 As an undergraduate student, James A. Batchelor attended the University of Wisconsin – LaCrosse where he earned a B.S. degree with honors in two majors, English and History.
 During college, James captained the University of Wisconsin – LaCrosse cross-country and track teams and was named an NCAA All-American five times.
 During his senior year he won the Wisconsin State University Conference Scholar/Athlete of the Year Award.
 University of Wisconsin – LaCrosse also awarded Jim with the Jay Norris Memorial Scholarship given to the top student in the English department.
 He then attended the University of Minnesota School of Law from which he graduated in 1991.
 He was subsequently admitted to practice in both the United

 States Federal Court and the Minnesota State District Courts.

-In his spare time, Jim enjoys traveling, spending time with his family and his friends.
+In his spare time, James enjoys traveling, spending time with his family and his friends.
 Jim is also an avid runner and biker.

 Exclusively representing individual Plaintiffs in the following types of cases:

 - Minnesota Association for Justice

 - United States District Court Bar Admission: 1992

 - University of Minnesota School of Law, Graduation 1991

 - University of Wisconsin – LaCrosse, Bachelor of Science (High Honors) Graduation 1988 – double major in English and History.